Deploying models

 Creating a new model instance

-- If your model takes as input an entire study/exam, choose the scope as
+• If your model takes as input an entire study/exam, choose the scope as Exam.

-. - If your model takes as input an entire volumetric series, choose the scope as
+• If your model takes as input a single volumetric series, choose the scope as Series.

-. - If your model takes as input a single image at a time, choose the scope as
+• If your model takes as input a single image at a time, choose the scope as Image.

-There are a bunch of settings that you can choose for your model.
+There are a bunch of settings that you can choose for your model including keeping the model private to project users or making it cloneable and accessible to others.
 Check out the Model Settings page for more details.

 Creating a model assets zip file